Ends Next Week: Get a 40% Bonus on Amex Transfers to British Airways!

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-Read our guide on how to transfer Amex points to airline and hotel partners.
+Read our guide on how to transfer Amex points to airline and hotel partners

-Keep reading for some ideas on how to put it to use before this outstanding transfer bonus ends.
-Just keep in mind: Even with a hefty bonus, you should never transfer points without a purpose to use them in mind, as these transfers are a one-way street – you can't get them back to your Amex account.
+No matter how big they are, transfer bonuses like this are great because they're basically free airline miles.
+And a 30% bonus is great.
+Just keep in mind: Even with a hefty bonus, you should never transfer points without a purpose to use them in mind.
+These transfers are a one-way street – you can't get those points back to your Amex account.

-Hawaii and Back for 19K Points
+Hawaii and Back for 20K Points

 One of the cheapest ways to book flights to Hawaii involves … British Airways?